-Help IPCRG identify how we can better assist you in allergic diseases management and assess your interest and educational needs on this topic.
+Help EAACI identify how we can better assist you in allergic diseases management and assess your interest and educational needs on this topic.

 Over the last few decades, considerable advances have been made in understanding allergic diseases in terms of etiology, immunology, diagnosis, and treatment.